backpack455/SECRNN-MSEF2023/README.md

 ## Overview

 This project aims to improve law enforcement reaction time by developing a gunshot detection alarm device using a Raspberry Pi.
-The device utilizes advanced sound detection algorithms to identify gunshots and send real-time alerts to law enforcement agencies.
+The device utilizes the advanced SECRNN (Convolutional Recurrent Neural Network) model to identify gunshots and send real-time alerts to law enforcement agencies.

 ## Features

 - **Real-Time Detection**: Continuously monitors ambient sounds and detects gunshots with high accuracy.
 - **Instant Alerts**: Sends immediate alerts to predefined contacts or law enforcement agencies upon detecting a gunshot.
+- **Advanced Audio Processing**: Uses SECRNN to combine CNNs and RNNs for superior audio event recognition.
 - **Portable and Scalable**: Built using a Raspberry Pi, the device is highly portable and can be deployed in multiple locations.
 - **Open Source**: All code and schematics are open-source, allowing for community contributions and improvements.